You are a massage therapist for a variety of reasons, and most, if not all of those reasons involve helping your clients feel better.

 Be sure you know if your client is suffering from any injuries, dealing with chronic tension, taking any medication or plan to have any other treatments (For example, if a client is receiving multiple services throughout the day at a spa, one heated treatment in a six-hour timeframe is an acceptable guideline to follow.)

 Keep in mind that the client’s health not only dictates the temperature of the stones, but also how long heated (or chilled) stones can be offered to a client’s body.

 Hydration is vital when doing hot stone massage, both internally and to the client’s skin.
 Without proper hydration, burns often occur, so if the client’s skin appears dry, applying some form of moisturizer, such as massage oil or lotion, is a must.

 Keeping the client’s internal system hydrated is just as important, however.
 Have clients drink water prior to, during and after their stone session.
-Think about it like this: Adding temperature to Swedish massage, for example, demands the body respond not only to the modality, but also to the increase of blood fl ow encouraged by the temperatures.
+Think about it like this: Adding temperature to Swedish massage, for example, demands the body respond not only to the technique, but also to the increase of blood flow encouraged by the temperatures.
 Again, proper hydration is a must.

 Heat stones properly

 First, the only proper way to heat stones is in professional massage stone heater.
 Microwaves, hot plates, slow cookers and ovens—to name only a few—are never appropriate places to heat massage stones.

 Also, the only safe way to heat stones is in water, as you can accurately control the heat of the water, making sure the stones don’t get too hot.
 You should invest in a calibrated thermometer, however, to test the temperature of the water instead of relying solely on the thermostat of the heating unit.
 Any heating unit you purchase should have a temperature control so you can adjust the temperature of the water as needed.